EmilyShepherd/kiOS/README.md

-kiOS
+KiOS
 ====

-A Small Operating System designed to run Kubernetes on a Raspberry Pi 4.
+A slim operating system tailored to run Kubernetes nodes with minimal overhead and fast boot times.

 ## Installation